-- Looking after a family member with a mental health problem can have a significant impact on carers' own mental health.
+- Looking after a family member with a mental health problem can significantly affect carers' mental health.
 Mental health problems of carers include emotional stress, depressive symptoms and, in some cases, clinical depression.1

 - 71% of carers have poor physical or mental health.2

-- 38% of young carers report having a mental health problem, yet only half report receiving additional support from a member of staff at school.4
+- 38% of young carers report having a mental health problem, yet only half report receiving additional support from a staff member at school.4

-2 HM Government.
+- HM Government.
 (2008).
-Carers at the heart of the 21stcentury families and communities.
+Carers at the heart of the 21st century families and communities.
 London: Department of Health.
 Retrieved from gov.uk/government/publications/ the-national-carers-strategy [Accessed 23/08/16].

 - Carers UK.
 (2015).
 State of Caring 2015.
 London: Carers UK.
 Retrieved from carersuk.org/for-professionals/policy/policy-library/state-of-caring-2015 [Accessed 12/03/18].